protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 After running the `stow` command, check the files in the `xorg-extra` directory.
 There are instructions on how to fix xbacklight if it is not working.

 Just to be sure, reboot you system.
 Done!
 You can now choose to log in to BSPWM from the login screen (which should be `lightdm` if you selected the MATE desktop).

+Do not delete my dotfiles after running `stow`.
+It will break all the symlinks it created.
+Similarly, do not reorganise things.
+If you want to customise things, first familiarise yourself with `stow`.
+Then make a copy of my dotfiles, add your adaptations, and use those to create the symlinks.
+I strongly encourage you to use `stow`.
+It saves you from a lot of manual work and makes your dotfiles portable and easy to deploy.
+{:.warn}

 ## 5 Using the new system